On-line Te Reo Māori Dictionary

 The boys will help you.

-Ka taea e Tame te whakatangi rakuruku.
+Ka taea e Amaru te whakatangi rakuruku.

-Tame is able to play guitar.
+Amaru is able to play guitar.

 He rawa ngā tamariki ki te tuhituhi, ki te pānui hoki.